 How Do I Get the Canada Education Savings Grant?

 You must contribute money into an RESP to get a matching grant from the Government.
 You have to start an RESP account by contacting us to meet in person with you or at anytime online with a licensed RESP provider using code 213551 where the Government can deposit the money.
 You and your child both need to have a Social Insurance Number to register an education savings plan.

 The Canada Education Savings Grant can only be used for post-secondary education.
 If your child does not continue their education, the Government may take back the money they've given you in grants or you may be able to transfer it to another child however all contributions made and investment gains is yours to keep.

-Everyday we work with smart and caring parents, grandparents and family members to grow, protect and preserve their loved one's financial future and to help them suceed.
-We can meet together with no-obligation in Toronto, Barrie and Orillia.
+Everyday we work with smart and caring parents, grandparents and family members to grow, protect and preserve their loved one's financial future and to help them succeed.
+We can meet together with no-obligation in Toronto, Orillia and anywhere else in Ontario near you.
 Let's connect today and discuss your goals and concerns with full discretion assured.
 Book an appointment by calling 1-800-686-2703 or contact us at: www.ProLaunch.ca